How eCommerce Faceted Search Enhances E-commerce User Experience

 For example, a user looking for a specific type of angle grinder can quickly narrow down their search by applying facets such as “Product Type: Angle Grinders,” “Disc Size: 4.5 inches,” and “Power Source: Corded.”

 Faceted search provides a more intuitive and efficient way to find the desired products.
-This lowers the bounce rate, which can positively impact search engine rankings.
+This lowers the bounce rate, which can positively boost search engine rankings.
 Moreover, lower bounce rates are associated with higher conversion rates.

 3. Flexibility and progressive refinement